Certification ISO: What It Means, How It Works, and How to Get Certified

 • Overall readiness

-This is a gap-focused audit.
+This is primarily a gap-focused audit.

 Step 4: Stage 2 Audit (Certification Audit)